-The deposit requirement for published musical works varies depending on whether the work was first Published in the United States or in a foreign country.
+The deposit requirement for published musical works varies depending on whether the work was first published in the United States or in a foreign country.
 It also varies depending on whether the work was published in copies, phonorecords, both copies and phonorecords, or solely in a motion picture.
 These requirements are discussed below in Sections 1509.2(A)(2)(a) through 1509.2(A)(2)(d).
-Copies

-1509.2(A)(2)(To register a) Musical Works Published in the United States in Phonorecords
+1509.2(A)(2)(a) Musical Works Published in the United States in Phonorecords

-If the musical work was first published in the United States in printed copies (or in both printed copies and solely on phonorecords, the applicant should submit one complete phonorecord containing the best edition of the published work.
-37 C.F.R. § 202.20(c)(2)(i)(H).
+If the musical work was published in the United States solely on phonorecords, the applicant should submit one complete phonorecord containing the published work.
+37 C.F.R. $\S 202.20(c)(2)(i)(H)$.